 "Thank you for telling me.
 Why would you try to hide this from me?"

 "Whenever I was sick at the orphanage, the nuns would lock us in a room all alone to keep us from getting the other children sick.
-I don't want you to leave me," he murmured the last part.
+I don't want you to leave me," he murmured the last part as he looked down, expecting to see disappointment.

-"Oh, Kid," Hannibal wrapped his son in a hug, "do you remember what I told you last night?"
+"Oh, Kid," Hannibal wrapped his son in a hug and tilted his chin up, "do you remember what I told you last night?"

 "Exactly.
 No matter what, I'll never leave you, son.
 I love you more than anything."